Natasha Henstridge: Television

 Henstridge has played a number of roles on television, for example in Caracara and The Outer Limits.
-From 2005 to 2006, she had a recurring role as the speaker's chief of staff on the ABC drama Commander in Chief, which starred Geena Davis as a fictional female U.S. president.
+From 2005 to 2006, she had a recurring role as the speaker's chief of staff on the ABC drama Commander in Chief, which starred Geena Davis as a U.S. president.
 She also hosted Mostly True Stories: Urban Legends Revealed on TLC, a show about urban legends.
 She guest-starred as a substitute teacher in the first-season South Park episode "Tom's Rhinoplasty", and was credited as "the chick from Species".

-Henstridge was working on the television series She Spies, prior to its cancellation.
-She has also completed a television movie for the Lifetime channel titled Widow on the Hill.
+Henstridge appeared on the television series She Spies until its cancellation and completed a television movie for the Lifetime channel titled Widow on the Hill.
 In 2006, she filmed the CTV original miniseries Would Be Kings in Hamilton, Ontario, for which she won a Gemini Award.
 She also starred in the expansion set to the video game Command & Conquer 3: Tiberium Wars, entitled Kane's Wrath.

 In 2008, Henstridge played a role on the ABC comedy-drama series Eli Stone.
 She has also been involved with two other productions, joining the cast of Dave Rodriguez's Anytown, an indie drama that examines a racist high-school attack and its aftermath.
-She has also been involved with the production of Should've Been Romeo from American Independent Pictures.
+She has been involved with the production of Should've Been Romeo from American Independent Pictures.

 In 2009, Henstridge did a guest spot on The Tonight Show with Conan O'Brien.
 During this, she demonstrated a Newfoundland custom called "screeching in", which involved getting O'Brien to drink Newfoundland Screech rum and kiss a large fish.

 In 2011, she appeared on the season-9 finale and season-10 premiere of CSI: Miami as Renee Locklear.
 She then starred in the CW television series The Secret Circle as Dawn Chamberlain.

 From 2019 to 2022, she starred in the CBC Television/BET+ drama series Diggstown.

 Personal life

 Henstridge married American actor Damian Chapa in 1995; they divorced in 1996.

 She dated American actor Liam Waite from 1996 to 2004; they have two sons together.

 She began a relationship with Scottish singer Darius Campbell in 2004.
-They became engaged, but broke it off in early 2010, then married on Valentine's Day 2011.
+They became engaged, but broke it off in early 2010; however, they married on Valentine's Day 2011.
 They filed for divorce in July 2013.
 The divorce was finalized in February 2018.

 In June 2009, Henstridge spoke of her past use of diet pills in combination with extreme diets for weight loss; she said this damaged her metabolism and led to subsequent weight gain.

 In November 2017, during the height of the #MeToo movement, Henstridge joined six other actresses in accusing director Brett Ratner of sexual assault and harassment; she maintains that he forced her to perform oral sex on him in the early 1990s.
 She also accused producer Harvey Weinstein of sexual harassment.